Can I Claim if Injured Cycling the Wrong Way on a One-Way Street?

 If the street is not designated two-way for cyclists, then it is illegal to ride the wrong way.
 Many side streets are too narrow for cyclists to ride safely against the traffic flow, and the heavy use of kerbside parking can force cyclists into the path of oncoming traffic.
 This increases the accident risk.

-By knowingly riding the wrong way up a one-way street, the Court will consider that you acknowledge the greater risk of injury.
+By knowingly riding the wrong way up a one-way street, the court will consider that you acknowledge the greater risk of injury.
 This acknowledgement does not mean that the other party is "off the hook" for causing an accident, however.

 Wrong-way street accident claims